thewca/wca-regulations/wca-regulations_2012.md

 - A7) Recording results:
   - A7a) If the judge finds that the puzzle is solved, he shall call 'OK'.
   - A7b) The judge shall record the result on a score sheet.
-    - A7b1) If penalties are applied, the judge shall record the result displayed on the timer, and record the penalty adjacent, in the format "X + T + Y = F", where X represents a sum total of penalties incurred before the solve, T represents the time displayed on the timer, Y represents a sum total of penalties incurred during/after the solve, and F represents the final result.
+    - A7b1) If penalties are assigned, the judge shall record the result displayed on the timer, and record the penalty adjacent, in the format "X + T + Y = F", where X represents a sum total of penalties incurred before the solve, T represents the time displayed on the timer, Y represents a sum total of penalties incurred during/after the solve, and F represents the final result.
 If the value of X and/or Y is zero, the relevant term is omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
   - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
 Should either of them refuse to sign the score sheet, the WCA Delegate may sign in their place.
   - A7d) If the judge assigns a penalty, the judge shall call 'PENALTY'.
   - A7e) If the result is DNF, then judge shall call 'DNF'.